 In recent years, there’s been a real focus on wellness – and things are no different at sea.
 While many ships have had spas for a while, the services and amenities they offer have vastly improved and, now, massages, facials, saunas, and steam rooms are seen as the absolute minimum.
 A spa day is one of life’s luxuries, and today you can enjoy world-class spa experiences while cruising through the ocean.

-Spas on Norwegian ships, for example, feature hydrotherapy pools, salt rooms, and icy ‘snow rooms’ that are designed to boost circulation and the immune system.
+Spas on Norwegian ships, for example, feature hydrotherapy pools, salt rooms, and icy ‘snow rooms’ designed to boost circulation and the immune system.
 Cunard Cruises offers 60 treatments, including reiki and reflexology therapies alongside all the usual spa offerings.
 And Celebrity Cruises’ spa is the only 11-time winner of the Condé Nast Traveler Best Destination Spa Award!

 4. Stargazing observation capsules